 - Player experience depends on the host’s internet speed.

 In a dedicated hosting setting, the application runs on a persistent web server using node.js and all players (including the GM) connect to the game session.
 The dedicated hosting mode is most similar to the experience of Roll20 or Astral.

 - Your world is always online, although gameplay can be paused in between sessions

-- Clients can easily connect to your world regardless of local network configurations.
+- Clients connect to your world regardless of local network configurations.

 - Network transfer speeds are typically faster than self-hosted resulting in a better player experience.

-- Somewhat more complicated setup, especially for users who are unfamiliar with Linux.
+- More complicated initial setup, especially for users who are unfamiliar with web hosting.

-- Your world’s static files (maps, tokens, music) need to be transferred to the host server.
+- Your world’s static files (maps, tokens, music) need to be served from a static location or from the web server.

 In a self-hosted configuration, you will need to ensure that clients can connect to your PC using your IP address.